ialbert/genescape-central/README.md

 1. It first reads genes from an **Input List**
 1. Then extracts the **Annotations** associated with the input genes
-1. Finallyit builds and visualizes the functional subtree tree based on these Annotations.
+1. Finally it builds and visualizes the functional subtree tree based on these Annotations.

-> **Note**
->
-> Even short lists of genes (under ten genes) can create large trees.
+> **Note**: Even short lists of genes (under ten genes) can create large trees.
 Filter by minimum counts (how many genes share the function) or functional patterns (functions that match a pattern).

 ## Node Labeling